Skip to content

 When the download fails for any reason (network down, unknown model name, pip failure).

-okapipy spec parse
+okapipy parse

 Parse an OpenAPI document and either print the resulting structural tree as JSON to stdout, or save it to a file.

-okapipy spec parse <SOURCE> [OPTIONS]
+okapipy parse <SOURCE> [OPTIONS]

 Argument / option Default Description